Israeli leader announces lockdown over Passover holiday

 Church spokesman Boulis Halim told The Associated Press that the church also suspended services for the Holy Week leading up to Easter Sunday, celebrated on April 19 by Egyptian Coptic Orthodox followers, one the world’s oldest Christian communities.

 Mosques and churches have already been ordered to shut across Egypt to slow the spread of the deadly virus.
-Egypt has reported 1,173 cases and 78 fatalities so far.
+Egypt on Monday reported 149 new infections, the biggest single-day jump so far, bringing the case count to 1,322 and 85 fatalities.

 Iran is facing the worst outbreak in the region.
 Iranian state TV reported Monday that the death toll there from the coronavirus rose by another 136 people, pushing total deaths to 3,739 amid 60,500 confirmed cases.